Volume control and mute

 - Muting audio streams: Stop or resume playing a specified remote or local audio.

-In order to follow this procedure you must have implemented Get Started with Voice Calling.
+To follow this procedure you must have implemented the SDK quickstart project for Voice Calling.

-To create the environment necessary to implement call quality best practice into your app, open the project you created in Get Started with Voice Calling.
+To create the environment necessary to implement screen sharing and volume control features into your app, open the SDK quickstart Voice Calling project you created previously.

 This section shows how to use Voice SDK to implement volume control in your app, step-by-step.